BillOchieng/billochieng.github.io/site/src/pages/about.md

 ### What are you most excited about at the moment?

-Machine Learning
+Machine Learning for Predictive Analytics Cryptocurrency and Blockchain Technology
-Bitcoin
-Fraud Detection
-BlockChain
-Building performant and maintainable web applications Implementing reusable design systems
-Striking the delicate balance between developer experience, user experience, and business needs Full-Stack Software Engineering
+Fraud Detection and Prevention in Financial Transactions and Insurance Claims Decentralized Applications (dApps) using Blockchain Building Scalable and Resilient Web Applications Implementing Design Systems for Consistent User Interfaces Balancing Developer Experience, User Experience, and Business Needs with Agile Methodologies Full-Stack Development with Modern Frameworks and Libraries

 ### What are are your favorite software tools?